 A full mouth reconstruction plan typically combines multiple restorative and cosmetic procedures to achieve a more functional and aesthetically pleasing smile for the patient:

 - Gum Disease Treatment - Restoring a patient's gingival health will provide a strong foundation for healthy teeth.
-Gum disease treatment is often the first step in full mouth reconstruction.
+Gum disease treatment, either surgical or non-surgical, is often the first step in full mouth reconstruction.

 - Dental Implants - Implants are designed to replace the entire structure of the tooth, from root to crown, with the implant itself being embedded in the jawbone and attached to a restoration.